MikaelLindebrekke/LWJGL_Tutorial/README.md

 # LWJGL_Tutorial
 Started following a online turtorial on how to make 3D games using the LWJGL library.
-The end goal with this is to create my very own games,
+The end goal with this is to create my very own games.

 Link to tutorial: